Julie I. Brown

 Florida Public Service Commission

-She was twice reappointed to the Commission by Governor Rick Scott after first being appointed by Governor Charlie Crist in January 2011.
+She was twice reappointed to the Commission after first being appointed in January 2011.
 Before becoming a Commissioner, she was Associate Legal Counsel of First American Corporation, a Fortune 500 company, where she handled a variety of legal issues in the Eastern, Midwest and Mid-Atlantic Regions, including corporate compliance with regulatory authorities.
 She also worked as a corporate attorney at Shumaker, Loop and Kendrick, LLP in Tampa, Florida, specializing in mergers and acquisitions and securities law.

 Commissioner Brown serves on the Board of Directors and is a member of the National Association of Regulatory Commissioners (NARUC).
 Commissioner Brown also serves on NARUC’s Committee on Gas, Subcommittee on Nuclear Issues–Waste Disposal, and its Presidential Natural Gas Access and Expansion Task Force to help expand natural gas service in neglected and rural areas.
 She also serves on the NARUC-U.S. Department of Energy Natural Gas Infrastructure Modernization Partnership, facilitating investments in natural gas infrastructure modernization and repairs to natural gas distribution pipeline networks.
 Since October 2018, Commissioner Brown has served as Chair of the Gas Technology Institute’s Public Interest Advisory Committee after previously serving as its Vice Chair.

 Commissioner Brown chaired the Florida Legislature’s Study Committee on Investor-Owned Water and Wastewater Utility Systems and Her civic affiliations have included the City of Tampa’s Architectural Review Commission, the Board of Directors for the Tampa Firefighters Museum, and the Florida Bar’s 13th Judicial Circuit Bar Grievance Committee.